ixofoundation/https-github.com-ixofoundation-ixo-protocol-tree-master-specification-did-ixo/README.md

 Asset Module->>DID Registry: MsgCreateIdentifier(unique-assset-id string, internal-namespace-identifier string) DID Registry->>Application Chain: Lookup namespace from internal-namespace-identifier Application Chain->>DID Registry: Return namespace
-DID Registry->>DID Registry: Generate did:cosmos method compliant DID DID Registry->>Asset Module: Return fully-qualified did:cosmos method compliant DID. (did:cosmos:ixo:nft:1234567) Asset Module->>Asset Module: Store DID?
+DID Registry->>DID Registry: Generate did:ixo method compliant DID DID Registry->>Asset Module: Return fully-qualified did:ixo method compliant DID. (did:ixo:ixo:nft:1234567) Asset Module->>Asset Module: Store DID?
 Assume it will need to be stored as part of the asset state to recreate DID document?
 Asset Module->>DID Creator: Return DID to User for storage?

 Note over DID Creator, Asset Module: Or will the DID be regenerated together with the DID as and when required?
 ```

-The objective of the IID method is to allow any application developer to include the `did:cosmos` method in Cosmos modules.
+The objective of the IID method is to allow any application developer to include the `did:ixo` method in Interchain modules.
 Most modules (e.g. NFT, bank, tx) already keep state and events related to assets created and managed by the module.
 IIDs can be created by any module as an additional capability to enrich assets and related information that exist on-chain and off-chain.

-Any developer is free to implement the 'did:cosmos' method as a DID and on-chain asset enrichment capability inside any Cosmos module.
+Any developer is free to implement the 'did:ixo' method as a DID and on-chain asset enrichment capability inside any Interchain module.
-DID records created by various Cosmos module developers will be stored in an internal DID registry of the module as part of the module state.
+DID records created by various Interchain module developers will be stored in an internal DID registry of the module as part of the module state.
 DID records can change state from trigger events by the linked asset.

-Below is an example of create operation with the IID interface used by did:cosmos.
+Below is an example of create operation with the IID interface used by did:ixo.

-This operation creates a new DID using the did:cosmos method along with associated DID document representation.
+This operation creates a new DID using the did:ixo method along with associated DID document representation.

 To create and publish a local `chainspace` DID document use the message: